Thorne Island: Wrecks

 Thorne Island and the rocks around it were a hazard to shipping.
 Divers recognise over twelve wrecks that are worth diving in the area of the island, but of special interest is the 1878 built sailing ship Loch Shiel that sank in 1894.
-27 passengers and crew were rescued from the ship which had run into rocks off the island.
+33 passengers and crew were rescued from the ship which had run into rocks off the island.
 Two Angle lifeboat crew members and the honorary secretary received RNLI silver medals.

 The rescue is particularly noteworthy as it is described as Wales' "Whisky Galore".
 The Loch Shiel was carrying goods from Scotland to Adelaide and included gunpowder, beer and 60 (some say 7,000) cases of Glasgow whisky.
 The cargo was partially recovered by Customs, but some of the bottles are still amongst the wreck and are described as "undrinkable".
-Two local men from the same family drowned whilst attempting to bring a keg ashore, and another one died from alcohol poisoning.
+Shortly after the sinking, two local men from the same family drowned whilst attempting to bring a keg ashore, and another died from alcohol poisoning.
 Divers still investigate the wrecks off the island and have auctioned full beer bottles that came from the Loch Shiel.
 The beer is reported to be untainted by salt water, flat, but drinkable.
 Bottles have sold for £1,000 at auction.